Paris Pride (Marche des Fiertés) 2026: parade, route & lineup

 Pride Week Events

-Leading up to the main event, Paris will host Pride Week from June 21 to June 28, 2025.
+Leading up to the main event, Paris will host Pride Week.
 This week-long celebration will feature a variety of events, including cultural exhibitions, panel discussions, and social gatherings throughout the city.
 Highlights include the Pride Run in Pantin and numerous parties and performances in the Marais district, the heart of Paris' gay scene.

 Paris Pride History